Big-Life-Lab/PHES-ODM/README.md

 ## Data and metadata dictionary

-The ODM is comprised of 15 report tables and six look-up tablea, linked to each other based on logic relationships.
+The ODM is comprised of 15 report tables and six look-up tables, linked to each other based on logic relationships.
 The following figure provides an overview of the different data sources that are currently captured.

 ![Schematic representation of the ODM](img/subway.png)